webqit/oohtml-cli/README.md

 <!-- /BADGES -->

 OOHTML Command Line is a utility that automates certain aspects of your hand-authored OOHTML-based documents.
-You are able to go about coding in absolute free-form, with a view to having everything automatically come to shape with a command.
+You are able to go about coding in absolute free-form with a view to having everything automatically come to shape in one command.

 ## Commands